ddev/ddev/docs/content/users/basics/commands.md

 ## `config`

-Create or modify a DDEV project configuration in the current directory.
+Create or modify a DDEV project’s configuration in the current directory.

 !!!tip "You can also set these via YAML!"
     These settings, plus a few more, can be set by editing stored [Config Options](../configuration/config_yaml.md).